Hexagon/cryptalk/README.md

 Installation
 ========

-Install node.js, procedure depending on platform and distribution.
+Install node.js, exact procedure is dependant on platform and distribution.

 Clone this repo
 ```bash